Stock market today: Wall Street drifts as auto tariffs hurt GM, help Tesla and others

 But U.S. electric-vehicle makers Tesla and Rivian held up much better.
 They look to face less pressure from Trump's tariffs because more of their production happens in the United States.

-Rivian rallied 7.1%.
-Elon Musk's Tesla drove 5.3% higher, and because it's one of the most influential stocks on Wall Street by virtue of its massive size, it was the single strongest force pushing upward on the S&P 500.
+Rivian rallied 8.7%.
+Elon Musk's Tesla drove 1.7% higher, and because it's one of the most influential stocks on Wall Street by virtue of its massive size, it was one of the strongest forces pushing upward on the S&P 500.

 Expectations are high for stock markets worldwide to remain shaky as an April 2 deadline approaches for tariffs.
 That’s what Trump has called “Liberation Day,” when he will roll out tariffs tailored to the United States’ trading partners.
 In each case, he said the “reciprocal” tariff will match the burden the other country places on the United States, including things like value-added taxes.